[Updated] September 2019 by Sid

-Yesterday, I covered examples of blog disclaimers, simple paragraphs, fun statements, and legal policies from different blogs.
-Today, I want to cover how to write a blog disclaimer, protecting you and your blog from the world of litigation and prosecution.
+In the past, we looked at the importance of a blog disclaimer and covered examples of blog disclaimers, simple paragraphs, fun statements, and legal policies from different blogs.
+Today, we want to cover how to write a blog disclaimer, protecting you and your blog from the world of litigation and prosecution.

-A valid point covered the “conversation” created with comments.
-By responding to comments, the blogger becomes a “moderator”, which could be interpreted as “directed communication”, making yourself an expert, thus libel for your expertise.
+By responding to comments, the blogger becomes a moderator, which could be interpreted as directed communication, making yourself an expert, thus libel for your expertise.
 So the disclaimer should be clear that you are not responsible as an “expert” and for what people do with your advice and wisdom.

 The content you write, and the comments your readers write, are all on your blog and therefore, you have a measure of responsibility over anything that appears on your blog.
 You control what appears on your blog so make sure it speaks well for you.

 In How to Write a Blog Disclaimer by Websites Made Simple, he covers some of the basics of writing a disclaimer and gives some examples of the different styles and lengths of blog disclaimers.